 3. An important feature of the FCTC is cooperation in the development of proposed measures, procedures and guidelines for the implementation of the treaty, which the Conference of the Parties (COP) have adopted in the form of guidelines for implementation of key treaty provisions.
 There are currently eight adopted guidelines covering the following Articles of the FCTC:

-Article 5.3: Protection of public health policies with respect to tobacco control from commercial and other vested interests of the tobacco industry3;
+Article 5.3: Protection of public health policies with respect to tobacco control regulations from commercial and other vested interests of the tobacco industry3;

 Article 6: Price and tax measures to reduce the demand for tobacco4;